swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-11-run-a-simple-ml-experiment-with-jupyter-notebook.md

 5. Executed the experiment locally for the first time

-After running the notebook, you may have noticed that it requires manual downloads and that the steps are not documented.
+After running the notebook, you may have noticed that it requires manual downloads and that these steps are not documented.
+The next chapters address these issues.

 !!! abstract "Take away"

     - **Jupyter Notebooks are great for exploration but limited for production**:
-      While notebooks combine code, visualization, and documentation in one place, they lack proper versioning, can be difficult to share cleanly, and may leak data through cached outputs.
+      While notebooks combine code, visualization, and documentation in one place, they lack proper versioning, can be difficult to share cleanly, and stale outputs or hidden state can mislead readers.
     - **Manual setup processes don't scale**: Downloading datasets and notebooks manually, along with undocumented setup steps, creates barriers to collaboration and reproducibility.